 The Second Sino-Japanese War (1937-45) had a significant impact on the course of the Chinese Revolution.
-Known in China as the War of Chinese People’s Resistance Against Japanese Aggression, this conflict was catastrophic for the Chinese people, causing up to 20 million casualties.
-It also had serious political repercussions for the Guomindang (GMD) and the Chinese Communist Party (CCP).
-Japan’s invasion of China in the early 1930s and the ensuing war were the culmination of decades of antagonism between the two nations.
+Known in China as the ‘War of Chinese People’s Resistance Against Japanese Aggression’, it was a catastrophic conflict for the Chinese people, causing up to 20 million casualties.
+It also had serious political repercussions for the nationalist Guomindang and the Chinese Communist Party (CCP).
+Japan’s invasion of China in the early 1930s and the war that followed capped off decades of antagonism between the two nations.
 The political and economic development of Japan stood in stark contrast to that of China.
 The Meiji Restoration of the late 19th century had propelled Japan into the modern world.
-The Japanese had tapped had Western knowledge to develop an industrialised economy.
+The Japanese had tapped into Western knowledge to develop an industrialised economy.
 Japan’s military, once a barefoot army of samurai, was now a well trained Westernised armed force, equipped with modern weapons.
-Its government was dominated by militarists and expansionists who sought to make Japan an Asian imperial power.
+Its government was dominated by militarists and expansionists who hoped to make Japan an Asian imperial power.

 Japanese troops were notorious for their brutal treatment of civilians and military prisoners.
-The Japanese occupation of Nanjing from December 1937, later referred to as the ‘Rape of Nanjing’, is the most infamous example of Japanese brutality.
-Estimates suggest that the Japanese massacred 300,000 people while capturing the city, many of them civilians.
-Historian Jonathan Fenby describes the Rape of Nanjing as a uniquely “urban atrocity” because of “the way the Japanese went about their killing, the wanton individual cruelty, the reduction of the city’s inhabitants to the status of sub-humans who could be murdered, tortured and raped at will.”
-Thousands were buried alive, machine gunned or used for bayonet practice.
-Females were also taken and forced into labour as “comfort women”: sex slaves for Japanese officers and soldiers.
+The Japanese occupation of Nanjing from December 1937, often referred to as the ‘Rape of Nanjing’, is the most infamous example of Japanese brutality in China.
+Estimates suggest that the Japanese massacred 300,000 people in and around the city, many of them civilians.
+Historian Jonathan Fenby describes the Rape of Nanjing as a uniquely “urban atrocity” because of “the way the Japanese went about their killing, the wanton individual cruelty, the reduction of the city’s inhabitants to the status of sub-humans who could be murdered, tortured and raped at will”.
+Thousands of civilians were buried alive, machine-gunned or used for bayonet practice.
+Females were taken and forced into labour as “comfort women” (sex slaves for Japanese officers and soldiers).
 The Japanese also conducted human experimentation in secret bases in China.
 Unit 731 in the country’s northeast was the largest biological and chemical warfare testing facility.
-There prisoners were injected with diseases like anthrax, smallpox, cholera, dysentery and typhoid.
+Prisoners there were injected with diseases like anthrax, smallpox, cholera, dysentery and typhoid.
 Other experiments studied the effects of food deprivation and extreme cold; amputation without anaesthesia; and the effects of chemical weapons and flamethrowers.
 The Japanese also air-bombed cities like Ningbo and Changde with fleas carrying bubonic plague.
-Vast swathes of China were decimated by Japan’s ‘scorched earth’ policy of “kill all, loot all, destroy all.”
+Vast swathes of China were decimated by Japan’s ‘scorched earth’ warfare, epitomised by the slogan “kill all, loot all, destroy all”.

 Immanuel Hsu, historian

-3. The Japanese used inhumane and sadistic methods during their occupation of China, typified by events like the Nanjing massacre and their use of human experimentation.
+3. The Japanese used inhumane and sadistic methods during their occupation of China, typified by events like the Nanjing Massacre and their use of human experimentation.

 4. Jiang Jieshi was widely criticised for his wartime leadership, for placing more importance on the struggle against the communists than the Japanese.
 He also led a corrupt government plagued by economic issues and failed to work effectively with China’s foreign allies.